jgchoti/tlaas/README.md

 # 🐢 TLaaS – Too Lazy as a Service (FastAPI Practice Project)

-This is a personal project I created to learn FastAPI in Python because I believe the best way to learn is by building.
+This is a personal project I created to learn FastAPI in Python.

 It’s a playful API that mostly just refuses requests because it’s too lazy to help.